discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

 ---
 <Warning>

-This build is strong in [Sunqua Peak CM](/fractals/sunqua-peak/).
-In power groups and other bosses this build will fall behind <BuildLink specialization="Soulbeast" build="Power Soulbeast"/> - the power damage counterpart.
+This build is strong in [Sunqua Peak CM](/fractals/sunqua-peak/) and Silent Surf CM.
+In power groups and other bosses this build will perform very poorly compared to <BuildLink specialization="Soulbeast" build="Power Soulbeast"/> - the power damage counterpart.

 </Warning>